melizalab/comp-neurosci/syllabus/syllabus.md

 Programming will be taught primarily in class, so your attendance and participation during class time will directly influence what you get out of it.
 Throughout the semester, you will be working in class with a partner, so your engagement will also affect your partner’s ability to learn and benefit from the course.
 This will be evaluated by the instructor and your peers.

-**How you can succeed**: Come to class with a laptop; read or watch out-of-class material and come prepared with questions and thoughts so you can participate in discussions; talk to your programming partner to make sure you both understand the tasks; ask questions if anything is unclear or if you are getting an error you and your partner can’t figure out.
+**How you can succeed**: Come to class with a laptop.
+Read or watch out-of-class material and come prepared with questions and thoughts so you can participate in discussions.
+Talk to your programming partner to make sure you both understand the tasks.
+Ask questions in class or on Piazza if anything is unclear or if you are getting an error you and your partner can’t figure out.

 ## Challenge Problems (20%)